rjsanborn/Latin101/translation2.md

 Parse data est and indicate what conjugation the verb belongs to.

 What type of grammatical construction is ab Iove?
-Ab means by and Iove is the name of Jupiter in the ablative.
-Therefore, the phrase means by Jupiter and is referring to the actinon of the sentence (given by Jupiter).

 What tense is erat and what are the principle parts of the verb it comes from?
-Erat is in the imperfect.
-Its principle parts are sum, esse, and fui

 C. Translation
 ---